 - Have a picnic at Governor Tom McColl Waterfront Park

-2. Pearl District – Where to Stay in Portland for Art Lovers
+2. Pearl District – where to stay in Portland for art lovers

 Pearl District is located between the city center (15 min walking) and the West End and is the newest and most fashionable area of Portland.
 It’s a great central location with all the downtown conveniences whilst still maintaining a distinct and trendy atmosphere.
+Great for a weekend trip!

 Until the mid-1980s, there was nothing but warehouses and industrial buildings here.
 Now, those warehouses are home to stylish and chic bars, restaurants, world-class art galleries, and is one of the most desirable neighborhoods to stay in thanks to the urban renewal era.